Have you ever dreamed of stepping back in time and encountering creatures from millions of years ago?

 Map Location of Salema Dinosaur Footprints

-In this Google map (which you can click for directions), you can see the stairs coming down a cliff and the dinosaur footprints are just below, to the right as you come down the stairs and look out to sea.
+In this Google map (which you can click for directions), you can see the stairs coming down a cliff, and the dinosaur footprints are just below, to the right as you come down the stairs and look out to sea, (or to the left of the stairs in this image when you are facing inland).

 Are They Really Dinosaur Footprints?